-If you wish to pursue self-employment as a full-time option you can apply for the Back to Work Enterprise Allowance through the DSP.
+If you wish to pursue self-employment as a full-time option you can apply for the Back to Work Enterprise Allowance through the Department of Social Protection.

 Disability Allowance - Community Employment:

 Participants on Community Employment (CE) schemes cannot claim another Social Welfare payment at the same time.